dominodatalab/domino-research/bridge/README.md

 #### AWS Config

 After you have initialized Bridge once, you can switch to AWS credentials with more restrictive access.
-The AWS CLI in your shell needs to have access to:
+You'll need credentials for an AWS IAM user with the permissions below (if you'd like to create a user with only these permissions, see the appendix at the bottom of this page):

 - List/describe/create/delete SageMaker Endpoints, EndpointConfigs, and Models
-- Create and delete objects in the `AWS_BUCKET_NAME` configured in your shell
+- List, put, and delete objects in the `AWS_BUCKET_NAME` configured in your shell
+- Have the `IAM::PassRole` permission needed to pass the `bridge-sagemaker-execution` role created during init to SageMaker endpoints.

 So, before proceeding, ensure the environment variables below are set and that the IAM user credentials specified have at least the permissions above.
 You can also use [named profiles](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) to make this config more convenient.
+If you use a profile, you'll only need to set `AWS_BUCKET_NAME` and `AWS_PROFILE=your_profile`.
+The other values will come from the profile itself.

 ```
 export AWS_REGION=us-east-2